8 British Laws Queen Elizabeth Doesn’t Have to Follow

 She doesn’t need to drive the speed limit

 Whether the Queen is in the driver’s seat or just along for the ride, her royal authority allows her to go as fast—or as slow—as she pleases.
 “The law currently states that speed limits do not apply to any motor vehicle being used for police, fire and rescue authority, ambulance or Serious Organised Crime Agency (SOCA) purposes, if observing the speed limit would be likely to hinder the use of the vehicle for the purpose for which it is being used on that occasion,” a representative from the Department for Transport told The Sun.
 “The PM and royal family are driven by the police so the driver would be exempt because the police have an exemption in law.”
+Though Queen Liz may be above the law, she certainly isn’t above these royal etiquette rules that everyone should follow.

 She’s immune to prosecution